-Humans crave routine, especially students with special needs.
+As trained special education educators will tell you, humans crave routine, especially students with special needs.
 Lack of repetition decreases self-confidence and skill acquisition.
 Students with special needs already tend to struggle with organization, mentally and physically, so maintaining two learning environments with different expectations can be difficult to navigate.

 Creating an ideal learning environment in a home with siblings creates distractions.
 Even without other human interactions, there are video games, televisions, cell phones, and a plethora of other interruptions that prove to be a barrier for all learners.
 Time management is an executive functioning skill that is typically underdeveloped in students with learning disabilities.

 Lack of social skill development and the complexity of building relationships with trusted adults has potential to impact the quality of the educational experience for students with disabilities.
 As a result of all of these factors, for many students with disabilities, a hybrid schedule has the potential to hinder student achievement; however, there are strategies to implement to limit the anxiety that can accompany instability and level the playing field for all students.